Single traumatic events

 Big T traumas are those events (eg rape and war), that involve physical harm and/or a threat to life or physical safety.
 Big T trauma is trauma in its most severe form, often leading to the symptoms of Post Traumatic Stress Disorder (PTSD).

-Small t traumas are life events that are more common experiences, which are upsetting, but which may not generally be thought of as traumatic.
-The term small t trauma does not imply, however, that the emotional impact of such an event is insignificant – to the person experiencing it, no small t trauma feels small, and the emotional wounds can be as long lasting as those from Big T trauma.
+Small t traumas are life events that are more common experiences, which are distressing, but which may not generally be thought of as traumatic.
+The term small t trauma does not imply, however, that the emotional impact of such an event is insignificant – the emotional wounds can be as debilitating and as enduring as those from Big T trauma.